Understanding Multilingual Learners

 - Previous successes they have experienced and can connect with in order to build their confidence in academic settings

-- The amazing ways that they navigate their various roles and identities through their uses of language
+- The amazing ways that they navigate their various roles and identities

 - Brains that are flexible because they are always processing two or more languages and making connections across languages and cultures

 Getting to know your multilingual students more deeply can transform the way you approach instructional planning.
 You may find yourself on a journey of discovery led by your interest in learning more about your students, their families and their communities.

 Creating a welcoming classroom and engaging with families is a great place to start this exciting journey.
 Learn more on the Creating a Welcoming Classroom page.